 Nature Walks here can be done at any fitness level through adventurous treks on our well-maintained trails including those that children can participate in for those on a family safari.

 Best time to go for Nature walks or a Hiking Safari

 Travelers that love hiking can come to Uganda at any time of the year.
-However the months of mid-December to early February, June to September are the best times of the year to go hiking in Uganda.
-This is so because they are the months of short rain and dry season and the trails are drier and navigable.
-Therefore travelers that love mountaineering should visit Uganda during this period to enjoy the best experiences.
+However, the months of mid-December to early February and June to September are the best times of the year to go hiking in Uganda.
+This is because these months have less rain and are part of the dry season making the trails drier and more navigable.
+Therefore, travelers that love mountaineering should visit Uganda during this period to enjoy the best experiences.